adsar/repo01/git_readme.txt

 git config user.email "mr.sarno2@gmail.com"
 git config user.name "Adrian Sarno"

-There is no need to clone the repo because the hostalready did that.
+There is no need to clone the repo because the virtualization host already did that.

-We have to be mindful that we are sharing the same git working directory with other VMs, this means that the other VM must sotre its work safely before we can work in this one, if other VM has branched the code and it has uncommited work in the working folder, then we should go aback to that VM and commit it.For the above reason, we may want to avoid branches when we work with a working dir shared by several VMs.
-Check if the working dir is branched and don't continue until is back in master.For example: git branches
+We have to be mindful that we are sharing the same git working directory with other VMs, this means that the other VM must store its work safely before we can work in this one, if other VM has branched the code and it has uncommited work in the working folder, then we should go aback to that VM and commit it.
+For the above reason, we may want to avoid branches when we work with a working dir shared by several VMs.
+Check if the working dir is branched and don't continue until is back in master.
+For example:

+git branch
 *capdev
 master
 git status